 People who smoke need more vitamin C in their diets to help protect the body from damage caused by nicotine.
-Pregnant women also need higher amounts.
+Pregnant people also need higher amounts.

 That fiber in grapefruit may also help with appetite control, weight loss and weight management, according to Harvard Health Publishing.
 Plus, the satiating macro can improve your body's response to insulin, which may, in turn, help you manage your weight.

 In fact, researchers found that eating grapefruit is associated with modest weight loss and a significant reduction in waist circumference in adults who have overweight, according to a small July 2012 study in the journal Metabolism.

 Lycopene is a carotenoid, a natural plant pigment that's responsible for grapefruit's lovely rosy color as well as some potential health benefits — especially when it comes to heart health.

 Lycopene has anti-inflammatory properties and is linked to protection against high blood pressure, according to the National Library of Medicine.
 However, more research is needed to truly understand lycopene's effects.

 The same July 2012 Metabolism study also found that adding grapefruit to the diet improved participants' blood pressure and total cholesterol and lowered their harmful LDL cholesterol.